aegoroff/solt/README.md

       --memprofile string   Runs memory profiling if --diag option set.
                             If not set profiling not started.
-                            Correct file path should be set here -p, --path string         REQUIRED.
+                            Correct file path should be set here -o, --output string       Write results into file.
+Specify path to output file using this option -p, --path string         REQUIRED.
 Path to the sources folder

 Use "solt [command] --help" for more information about a command.